Strecker amino acid synthesis: Asymmetric Strecker reactions

-Asymmetric Strecker reactions are well developed.
+The initial reaction product of 3-methyl-2butanone with sodium cyanide and ammonia is resolved by application of L-tartaric acid.
+In contrast, asymmetric Strecker reactions require no resolving agent.
 By replacing ammonia with (S)-alpha-phenylethylamine as chiral auxiliary the ultimate reaction product was chiral alanine.

 Catalytic asymmetric Strecker reaction can be effected using thiourea-derived catalysts.
-In 2012, a BINOL-derived catalyst was employed to generate chiral cyanide anion.
+In 2012, a BINOL-derived catalyst was employed to generate chiral cyanide anion (see figure).

 History

 The German chemist Adolph Strecker discovered the series of chemical reactions that produce an amino acid from an aldehyde or ketone.
 Using ammonia or ammonium salts in this reaction gives unsubstituted amino acids.
 In the original Strecker reaction acetaldehyde, ammonia, and hydrogen cyanide combined to form after hydrolysis alanine.
 Using primary and secondary amines in place of ammonium was shown to yield N-substituted amino acids.

 The classical Strecker synthesis gives racemic mixtures of α-amino acids as products, but several alternative procedures using asymmetric auxiliaries or asymmetric catalysts have been developed.

 The asymmetric Strecker reaction was reported by Harada in 1963.
-The first asymmetric synthesis via a chiral catalyst was reported in 1996.
+The first reported asymmetric synthesis via a chiral catalyst was published in 1996.
+However, this was retracted in 2023.

 Commercial syntheses of amino acids

 Several methods exist to synthesize amino acids aside from the Strecker synthesis.

-The commercial production of amino acids usually relies on mutant bacteria that overproduce individual amino acids using glucose as a carbon source.
+The commercial production of amino acids, however, usually relies on mutant bacteria that overproduce individual amino acids using glucose as a carbon source.
 Otherwise amino acids are produced by enzymatic conversions of synthetic intermediates.
 2-Aminothiazoline-4-carboxylic acid is an intermediate in one industrial synthesis of L-cysteine.
 Aspartic acid is produced by the addition of ammonia to fumarate using a lyase.

-One of the oldest methods begins with the bromination at the α-carbon of a carboxylic acid.
-Nucleophilic substitution with ammonia then converts the alkyl bromide to the amino acid.